brikis98/yevgeniy-brikman-homepage/_posts/2014-05-05-you-are-what-you-document.md

 {% include figure.html path="blog/documentation/stackoverflow.png" alt="StackOverflow" %}

 Discussions from Q&amp;A sites like [StackOverflow](http://stackoverflow.com/)
-and mailing lists like [google groups](https://groups.google.com/forum/#!overview) also come up frequently in search results.
+and mailing lists like [Google Groups](https://groups.google.com/forum/#!overview) also come up frequently in search results.
 Even the best documentation will not be able to answer everything, so cultivating community websites can be a critical part of making software learnable.
 Over time, these may become some of the most important